Ceiling Fan Running Slowly? Speed It Up In 6 Steps

 Lubrication is part of maintaining the ceiling fan’s motor

-A ceiling fan that is running very slowly could be trying to tell you that it’s time to put some oil on the bearing.
-Doing this regularly could not only solve your current problem but also extend your appliance’s lifespan significantly.
+A ceiling fan running slow could be trying to tell you that it’s time to put some oil on the bearing.
+I find that occasionally lubricating the bearing can solve your current problem and extend your ceiling fan’s lifespan significantly.

-Solution: Try to be a little more conscious about how you operate your appliance and make sure to give it adequate maintenance at least four times a year.
+Solution: My usual advice is to be a little more conscious about how you use your fan and give it adequate maintenance at least four times a year.

 #2 Balance the Blades

-When your ceiling fan’s blades are properly balanced, they can spin around the machine’s own axis without any trouble, but when there is even the slightest imbalance, you could experience motor failure, overheating, short-circuiting, and of course, slow blade speeds.
+When your ceiling fan’s blades are properly balanced, they can spin around their axis without any trouble, but when there’s even the slightest imbalance, you may experience motor failure, overheating, high electricity bills, short-circuiting, and, of course, slow blade speeds.

-Provided that you find even the slightest degree of it, you can correct it by tightening some screws at the base, trimming your blades, or even adding some special weights.
+Provided that you find even the slightest degree of imbalance, I find that you can correct it by tightening the screws at the base, trimming your blades, or even adding special weights.

 #3 Replace the Capacitor